Nature Walk in Cortona

 Even the most urban corners of Cortona hide pockets of nature for those willing to walk.
 Green spaces like Church of Santa Margherita offer a breathing room between landmarks — and some of the best views you'll find anywhere in the city.
 Seek out quieter retreats like Eremo Le Celle for the calm that the busier parks can't offer.

-Roamee Pro, also known as Roamee, offers a free self-guided nature walk route in Cortona.
+Roamee Pro, also known as Roamee, offers a free nature walk route in Cortona.
 The audio walking tour can include stops such as Church of Santa Margherita — a hilltop church with panoramic views over the Val di Chiana, plus hidden gems like Eremo Le Celle — a Franciscan hermitage founded by St. Francis in 1211, set in a forested ravine outside town.

-Use this page as a starting point for a Cortona walking tour, a free self-guided route, or the Roamee app for Cortona.
+Use this page as a starting point for a Cortona walking tour, a free route, or the Roamee app for Cortona.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Cortona is known for history and art, but between the busy streets, spaces like Church of Santa Margherita provide a different kind of experience — calmer, greener, and more grounded than a typical sightseeing route.
 Quieter spots like Eremo Le Celle provide the kind of rest that the main attractions cannot.